 Abstract

-Introduction: It is important to consider putting ethical education to actual use and not simply focus on informing or training students.
+Introduction: It is vital to consider putting ethical education to actual use and not simply focus on informing or training students.
 Ethics is a dynamic field; it is not a subject that one learns once and then forgets.
 Ethics is learned through case studies that clarify values and their application.
 The purpose of this study was to develop a method of teaching ethics using games on nursing student’s moral sensitivity at Malayer Nursing Faculty in western Iran.

-Method: A one-group pre-post and post-test design was used.
-Thirty undergraduate nursing students at the Malayer Nursing Faculty in western Iran participated in this study as part of a nursing ethics program.
-Professional ethics education was provided from January 2016 to May 2017 to students for 17 weeks in 90-minute sessions.
-The Lutzen ethical sensitivity questionnaire and a checklist of the satisfaction levels of games were used to measure the effect of training.
+Method: In this study we used one-group pretest–posttest.
+As part of a nursing ethics program, thirty undergraduate nursing students at the Malayer Nursing Faculty in western Iran participated in this study.
+Professional ethics education was provided from January 2016 to May 2017 to students for 17 weeks including 90-minutes sessions.
+The Lutzen ethical sensitivity questionnaire and a checklist of the satisfaction levels of games were used to measure the effects of training.
 Repeated measures ANOVA and the Greenhouse-Geisser correction were used to measure ethics game.

-Results: After training, the total moral sensitivity questionnaire scores increased significantly (p = 0/02).
+Results: After training, total moral sensitivity questionnaire scores increased significantly (p = 0/02).
 The score on awareness of the relationship with the patient and the application of ethical concepts in ethical decisions from the sub-domain of moral sensitivity increased significantly.
-Card sorting and drawing or art production earned the highest scores for satisfaction from students.
+Card sorting and drawing or art production earned the highest scores of satisfaction.

-Conclusion: Teaching professional ethics using games is a useful way to teach ethical issues.
-In a game, students are given information and immediately apply their knowledge to the related situations.
-It is recommended that this training method be continued for effective feedback.
+Conclusion:

 Playing game is a useful approach to develop moral sensitivity among nursing students to make them more sensitive toward ethical issues in their professional environment.
 It will prepare them to deal with moral issues and enable them to make ethical decisions in the clinical environment.

-Keywords: Education, Student, Nursing, Ethics, Baccalaureate, Nursing Ethics, Teaching, Moral development
+Keywords: Education, Student, Nursing, Ethics, , Nursing Ethics, Teaching, Moral development

 Introduction

 The rapid advances in science and technology have many personal and social consequences.
 Nurses must shape their goals and purposes in line with technology and science and, because of the nature of their profession, they face moral dilemmas every day.
 (1)Nurses who must care for a specific population, must develop the skills of critical thinking, decision-making, conflict resolution and the ability to support that population.
-They require ethical education for all levels of their professional life (2).
-Many books, theories and articles describe how nurses are confronted with ethical challenges(3)..(2).(3) It must be determined whether or not Iranian nursing students are ready to face the ethical challenges of their careers.
-The short answer to this is "no" .(4) Studies emphasize that nursing is ethics based and ethics are fundamental to nursing care.
+They require ethical education (2)(3)in all levels of their professional life.(2)Many books, theories and articles describe how nurses are confronted with ethical challenges.(3) It must be determined whether or not Iranian nursing students are ready to face the ethical challenges of their careers.
+As a short answer to this question we must say "no" .(4) Studies emphasize that nursing is ethics based and ethics are fundamental to nursing care.
 The use of interactive education can help to teach this concept.
-One way to increase the ethical sensitivity of students in identifying ethical violations is the use of appropriate models and content for nursing ethics education courses .(5, 6)
+One way to increase the ethical sensitivity of students in identifying ethical violations is the use of appropriate models and content for nursing ethics education at all educational levels .(5, 6)